awslabs/aws-greengrass-labs-dashboard-grafana/README.md

 * `accessControl` - [Greengrass Access Control Policy](https://docs.aws.amazon.com/greengrass/v2/developerguide/interprocess-communication.html#ipc-authorization-policies), required for secret retrieval.
+  * A incomplete `accessControl` policy allowing secret retrieval has been included, which you will need to configure.

 ## Setup
 **The following steps are for Ubuntu 20.04 x86_64, but will be similar for most platforms.**